-Do Requests for Driving Directions Count in Local Maps Rankings of Businesses?** > > A Google patent application published last week describes a solution to > reporting incorrect addresses that use GPS and Social Networking to sometimes > provide new addresses from others who have tagged the location of a place.
-I > could have used this about a month ago, to try to find the right location for a > place I was trying to visit.
-Getting proper driving directions can make a > difference when you are trying to find a place that you have never visited > before. > > It’s costly to send “expert observers” out to update mapped locations, which is > the traditional approach that map makers often employ.
-Because of that, some map > makers don’t update location information very frequently, especially with > printed copies of maps.
-With online mapping services and portable navigation > services, though, we expect up-to-date and timely information regarding the > locations of businesses. > > Many online mapping services provide for individual users to make suggestions > for corrections to maps, but those often have to be reviewed and approved by an > expert reviewer.
-Some of those systems might accept changes from users without > review who have had many suggestions approved in the past and have built up some > level of credibility. > > But what if a user of a mapping service used driving directions and arrived at a > destination on a map, and the place that was supposed to be there wasn’t, and > they reported it on their mobile phone while they were there.
-As in the > screenshot below from the patent filing, those systems can be tracked in many > ways, including through the use of GPS or cell tower triangulation or wifi > location reporting. > > Imagine that not only could you report a missing destination, but that you could > send a correction into the map, have local contacts of yours queried for the > right driving directions, and possibly find the place you were looking for while > also helping to update the mapping service.
+A Google patent application published last week describes a solution to reporting incorrect addresses that use GPS and Social Networking to sometimes provide new addresses from others who have tagged the location of a place.
+I could have used this about a month ago, to try to find the right location for a place I was trying to visit.
+Getting proper driving directions can make a difference when you are trying to find a place that you have never visited before.

+It’s costly to send “expert observers” out to update mapped locations, which is the traditional approach that map makers often employ.
+Because of that, some map makers don’t update location information very frequently, especially with printed copies of maps.
+With online mapping services and portable navigation services, though, we expect up-to-date and timely information regarding the locations of businesses.

+Many online mapping services provide for individual users to make suggestions for corrections to maps, but those often have to be reviewed and approved by an expert reviewer.
+Some of those systems might accept changes from users without review who have had many suggestions approved in the past and have built up some level of credibility.

+But what if a user of a mapping service used driving directions and arrived at a destination on a map, and the place that was supposed to be there wasn’t, and they reported it on their mobile phone while they were there.
+As in the screenshot below from the patent filing, those systems can be tracked in many ways, including using GPS or cell tower triangulation or wifi location reporting.

+Imagine that not only could you report a missing destination, but that you could send a correction into the map, have local contacts of yours queried for the right driving directions, and possibly find the place you were looking for while also helping to update the mapping service.